Azure/azure-service-operator/docs/azuresql/azuresql.md

 Optional parameters:
   * `userSecretKeyVault` - specify a Key Vault to store the user secret credentials in.
 If there is no Key Vault specified, it will default to the global secret client.
+  * `serverSecretKeyVault` - specify a Key Vault to store the admin secret credentials in.
+If there is no Key Vault specified, it will default to the global secret client.
+  * `serverAdminSecretName` - specify a secret name for the admin secret.
+If there is no secret name specified, it will fallback to the default name.

 ### SQL failover group